Research Toxicologist — Genetic and Molecular Toxicology

 Differential Genotoxicity Mechanisms of Silver Nanoparticles and Silver Ions.

-Li Y, Qin T, Ingle T, Yan J, He W, Yin J, Chen T.
+Li Y, Qin T, Ingle T, Yan J, He W, Yin J, and Chen T.

 Decrease of 5-Hydroxymethylcytosine in Rat Liver with Subchronic Exposure to Genotoxic Carcinogens Riddelliine and Aristolochic Acid.